rschristopher/rschristopher.github.io/src/references/nostr.md

 ## Why is Nostr?

-The early Internet was decentralized.
+The early Internet was decentralized;
-Emails, websites, Usenet groups, gopher, private FTP sites, or even the infamous bulletin board systems (BBS) -- all were completely decentralized and uncensorable.
+ emails, websites, usenet groups, gopher, private FTP sites, or even the infamous bulletin board systems (BBS) -- all were completely decentralized and uncensorable.
-Users rarely went by their personal identity, preferring pseudonyms or "handles".
+Users rarely went by their personal identity, preferring pseudonymous "handles".
 Using a personal identity was considered, well, too personal.